mobilecoinfoundation/mcips/text/0029-block-streaming.md

 for an implementation of this logic.

 ### Merged Blocks
-We also support merged blocks to reduce file operations.
+We also support merged blocks to reduce the number of file operations.
 The merged block path is similar, with a prefix directory `merged-$N` where `N > 1` is the bucket size, and the index is that of the starting block (also a multiple of `N`).

 `ledger-distribution` will default to merging into buckets of 10, 100 and 1000 blocks.